 Chop all your vegetables into chunks, this is probably the most time consuming part, the rest is really simple!

 Now, there are 2 ways I do my chilli depending on how much time I have.

 Fry off the onion and garlic until slightly soft then add the mince.
 Drain off any excess liquid from the meat, though there shouldn’t be much with a good 5% mince, then add the peppers and courgette and cook for a couple of minutes.

 Add the tinned tomatoes and beans then refill one of the cans with water and add that too.
 Add the spices and tomato puree and stir well, finally adding the mushrooms.

 Bring to the boil then reduce the heat, cover and simmer for at least 20 minutes until thickened.
 Make sure you stir regularly as it will stick to the pan.

 Method 2 (slow cooker)

-This is a great way of making chilli if you need a dinner as soon as you walk through the door, it’s just slightly watery in comparison to the hob version so don’t add a full can of water, more like half.
+This is a great way of making low fat chilli con carne if you need a dinner as soon as you walk through the door.
+It’s just slightly watery in comparison to the hob version so don’t add a full can of water, more like half.
 Brown your mince and the garlic off in a frying pan, removing any liquid.
 Chuck EVERYTHING in the slow cooker and stir well.
 Cook on low for around 8 hours while your doing whatever you do during the day.